 Instructions

-- Let it chill a bit, then serve with berry or fruit syrup.
+- Pour into a glass or jar.
+Let it cool slightly, then serve warm or chilled with berry or fruit syrup if desired.

 Nutrition Information